zachlp2016/little_shop/stories.md

 - a link to my profile page ("/profile")
 - a link to see my orders ("/profile/orders")
 - a link to log out ("/logout")

 Minus the following links
 - I do not see a link to log in or register

 I also see text that says "Logged in as Ian Douglas" (or whatever my name is)
 ```

 ```
 [ ] done

-User Story 4
-Merchant Navigation
+User Story 4, Merchant Navigation

 As a merchant user
-I see the same links as a registered user
+I see the same links as a visitor
 Plus the following links:
 - a link to my merchant dashboard ("/dashboard")
+- a link to log out ("/logout")

 Minus the following links/info:
+- I do not see a link to log in or register
-- a link to my shopping cart ("/cart")
-- the count of the items in my cart
+- a link to my shopping cart ("/cart") or count of cart items
 ```

 ```
 [ ] done

-User Story 5
-Admin Navigation
+User Story 5, Admin Navigation

 As an admin user
-I see the same links as a registered user
+I see the same links as a visitor
 Plus the following links
 - a link to see all users ("/admin/users")
+- a link to my admin dashboard ("/admin/dashboard")
+- a link to log out ("/logout")

 Minus the following links/info:
+- I do not see a link to log in or register
-- a link to my shopping cart ("/cart")
-- the count of the items in my cart
+- a link to my shopping cart ("/cart") or count of cart items
 ```

 ```
 [ ] done

-User Story 6
-Users cannot navigate to certain paths
+User Story 6, Users cannot navigate to certain paths

 Users should see a 404 error under the following conditions:
 - if visitors try to navigate to any /profile path